 He blasted through one of the creatures that had the misfortune of attempting to rise from the ground in front of him.
-His trusty Adams shotgun tore through the crystal with ease, leaving little more than the stumps of the creature's legs untouched.
+His trusty Adams G-12 shotgun tore through the crystal with ease, leaving little more than the stumps of the creature's legs.
 He took a few more shots at the other golems as he passed, but his focus was on the hallway ahead.
 The injured creatures made no sound as the explosive rounds tore through their bodies.
-Had he time to wonder, Finn would no doubt question whether or not they were truly creatures, or just another creation of his mad captor.
+Had he time to wonder, Finn would no doubt question whether or not they were truly alive or just another creation of his mad captor.
 As it was, he only shot at those who came too close as he continued running.

 The next door began to rise from the floor.
 Finn leapt over it easily, only to find himself in a dead end.
-Grunting, he turned to backtrack, only to see the door slide shut behind him.
+Grunting, he turned around to backtrack only to see the door slide shut behind him.
 He ran around the room, his eyes darting to every nook and cranny for some sign of an exit to no avail, only to stop dead in his tracks at the sound of evil laughter.

 "Running, running, always running, yet where did it get you?
 Trapped like a ratty-rat in a cage!
 Come now, Finn, Did you think you'd truly be able to escape me?"